Nicoguglielmii/personal-portfolio/README.md

 ## Features

-🏟️ **Interactive Centre Court / Court Philippe-Chatrier** — career entries as points on a vertical tennis court (green for Wimbledon, clay for Roland Garros); clicking a card triggers a live score animation (15–0 → 30–0 → 40–0 → Game · Set · Match).
+🏟️ **Interactive Centre Court / Court Philippe-Chatrier** — career entries as points on a vertical tennis court (green for Wimbledon, clay for Roland Garros).
+Tapping a card moves the ball there and calls the score live, in order: **1st card → 15–0 · 2nd → 30–0 · 3rd → 40–0 · 4th → Game · Set · Match**.

+🎾🎬 **Cinematic court switch** — flipping between Wimbledon and Roland Garros triggers a real tennis ball that bounces across the screen (with squash/stretch and spin) inside a soft radial glow anchored to the switch button, instead of a flat colour flash.
+The switch button itself gives a little hop for tactile feedback.
+Fully skipped under `prefers-reduced-motion`.

 📊 **Score Strip** — a slim, sticky progress line under the navbar.
 Sections you've scrolled past go green (or orange at Roland Garros), the current one lights up and expands to show its name, the rest stay collapsed to a bare number.
 Built on the same `IntersectionObserver` already used for scroll reveals — no new dependency.

 🎾 **Dual Court theme** — switch between **Wimbledon** (light green palette) and **Roland Garros** (dark brown / clay palette) with a single button.
-The court name in the Ranking section, the footer photo, and all accent colours update instantly.
+The court name in the Ranking section, the footer photo, and all accent colours update instantly — with optional dark variants for both courts.

 🌍 **Bilingual IT/EN** — every string toggles live via `data-it` / `data-en` attributes, no reload.